 The Compensation Committee also establishes the level of discretionary bonuses and option awards to the Company's executive officers.
-Discretionary cash bonuses to the President and other executive officers are awarded based upon the Compensation Committee's subjective assessment of the Company's overall financial performance and the Compensation Committee's subjective assessment of the President's and other executive officers' individual contributions to that overall performance.
-Factors considered by the Compensation Committee in awarding cash bonuses include the officer's initiative, managerial ability, level of responsibilities, development of subordinates, fairness with respect to bonuses of other executives and handling of special projects, but no particular weight is ascribed by the Compensation Committee to any one or more of these factors.
+Discretionary cash bonuses to the President and other executive officers are awarded based upon the Compensation Committee's subjective assessment of the President's and other executive officers' individual contributions to that overall performance.
+Factors considered by the Compensation Committee in awarding cash bonuses include the executive's initiative, managerial ability, level of responsibilities, development of subordinates, fairness with respect to bonuses of other executives and handling of special projects, but no particular weight is ascribed by the Compensation Committee to any one or more of these factors.
 The Compensation Committee does not rely upon or utilize any particular hurdles, benchmarks or other objective criteria to determine the amount of the bonuses, nor does the Compensation Committee compare the compensation of the President or other executive officers to any peer group for purposes of awarding bonuses.

-During Fiscal 2002, the factors considered by the Compensation Committee in determining the President's salary and bonus were the extent to which the Company met sales and net income objectives, stock performance and the recruitment and development of management talent for the Company.
-The Compensation Committee also takes into account the fact that the President beneficially owns Common Shares of the Company.
+During Fiscal 2003, the factors considered by the Compensation Committee in determining the President's salary and bonus were the extent to which the Company met sales and net income objectives, stock performance and the recruitment and development of management talent for the Company.
+The Compensation Committee also takes into account the fact that the President beneficially owns a substantial number of Common Shares of the Company.